thaJeztah/docker/project/PACKAGERS.md

 ```

 This will create a static binary under
-"./bundles/$VERSION/binary/docker-$VERSION", where "$VERSION" is the contents of
+"./bundles/€VERSION/binary/docker-€VERSION", where "€VERSION" is the contents of
 the file "./VERSION".
 This binary is usually installed somewhere like
 "/usr/bin/docker".